AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 If AGI happens, it could trigger an intelligence explosion, creating a superintelligence

-We don’t know how likely it is, but researchers agree it might be possible
+We don’t know how likely it is, but most researchers think it’s possible

 You can donate to AI safety orgs (e.g. KI Kontrollieren), join local groups, consider alignment research as a career